zincio/apidocs/source/includes/_returns.md

 return_address | Object | An [address object](#address-object) from which the return is sent.
 If not provided, the default return address from Amazon will be used.

 ## Retrieving a return

-To retrieve a return response given a return request id, simply make a GET request to the return URL "https://api.zinc.io/v1/returns/<request_id>".
-You will receive either a `request_processing` response, an error response, or a successful cancellation response of type "return_response".

 > Example return retrieval request